Down vs. Wool Comforters The Pros and Cons

 Your bed size:

 Comforters are available in different sizes to fit any bed.
 Make sure to choose a comforter that’s the right size for your bed, so it will fit properly and won’t be too small or too big.
-The best way to determine the size you need is to measure your bed and compare the measurements to the size of the comforter.

 Make sure the casing is made of organic cotton: